Is Lamar Smith going to send himself to jail?

 So I took a look back at an archived, pre-SOPA version of his site.

 This is a screenshot of his site as it appeared on the 24th of July, 2011.

 And whaddya know?
 Looks like someone forgot to credit him.

-I contacted DJ, to find out if Lamar had asked permission to use the image and he told me that he had no record of Lamar, or anyone from his organization, requesting permission to use it: "I switched my images from traditional copyright protection to be protected under the Creative Commons license a few years ago, which simply states that they can use my images as long as they attribute the image to me and do not use it for commercial purposes.
+I contacted DJ, to find out if Lamar had asked permission to use the image and he told me that he had no record of Lamar, or anyone from his organisation, requesting permission to use it: "I switched my images from traditional copyright protection to be protected under the Creative Commons license a few years ago, which simply states that they can use my images as long as they attribute the image to me and do not use it for commercial purposes.

 "I do not see anywhere on the screen capture that you have provided that the image was attributed to the source (me).
-So my conclusion would be that Lamar Smith's organization did improperly use my image.
+So my conclusion would be that Lamar Smith's organisation did improperly use my image.
 So according to the SOPA bill, should it pass, maybe I could petition the court to take action against www.texansforlamarsmith.com."